vasyltech/noti-activity-notification/readme.txt

 HOW DOES SUPPORT WORK?

 From the extensive experience of managing other digital products (including a few WordPress plugins), I recognize that support does not scale well with just one person in charge.
-However, I will do my best to answer any questions you may have on the official WordPress forum or on Github.
+However, I will do my best to answer any questions you may have on the official WordPress forum or on [Github](https://github.com/vasyltech/noti-activity-notification).

 Also, you are welcome to contribute to the product with your code, transactions, new event types or help me answer any questions that other folks may have.
 I’m hoping that over time we will build a strong community around this product and evolve it beyond imagination.

+Please also [subscribe to the regular email notifications](https://mailchi.mp/3a13b922c0bd/getnoti) where I will be disclosing new feature releases and announcements.

 == Installation ==